City, University of London

 Credit and Grading Transfer

-Credits from City University will transfer as follows:
+Credits from City, University of London will transfer as follows:

 |Credit at City, University of London